hydrogeologger/hydrogeologger.github.io/_posts/2018-11-14-sftp-uqgec-port-record.md

 ```

 Telstra 3g usb modem is used to provide internet
-Pi zero is working as wifi router
+Pi zero is working as wifi router to provide internet to photon weather station

 4. hydrogeologgermini (deployed in gelita)